Updated: Apr 26

 Psychogenic Non-Epileptic Seizures (PNES)

 Psychogenic non-epileptic seizures, as the name suggests, do not have a physiological cause.
-Instead, these convulsions are an involuntary psychological response to distress, often associated with previous emotional trauma, such as child abuse or events which may cause PTSD.
+Instead, these seizures are an involuntary psychological response to distress, often associated with previous emotional trauma, such as child abuse or events which may cause PTSD.

 People who experience PNES have often been misdiagnosed as having epilepsy that doesn’t respond to medication.
 In fact...